fbpx

 12. Corrington's Museum of Alaska History

-Although it won’t take more than an hour to look through this private collection, it’s still well worth your time.
+Although reviewing this private collection won’t take more than an hour, it’s still well worth your time.
 Before leaving, look through the goods offered in Corrington’s for a unique souvenir.

 Skagway Parks, Nature, and Wildlife